Deformation cones of graphical zonotopes for $K_4$-free graph: Graphs with high dimensional indecomposable summands

 The first lines of this table contain explicit values we computed, while the last line contains the formula we conjecture from these data.
-The formula seems particularly nice even though we do not have any clue on how to prove most of them.
-What is immediate, however, is that $3(n-2)$ is the number of edges of $G_n$, and $6n-16$ is twice the number of triangles of $G_n$.
-It is easy to prove that $\simplex_e$ for $e$ an edge of $G_n$, and $\pm\simplex_t$ for $t$ a triangle of $G_n$ are associated to rays of $\DCZG[G_n]$ and are the only polytopes $\polytopeP$ associated to rays of $\DCZG[G_n]$ with $\dim\polytopeP \leq 2$.
+These formulas seem particularly nice even though we do not have any clue on how to prove them.
+What is immediate, is that $3(n-2)$ is the number of arcs of $G_n$, and $6n-16$ is twice the number of triangles of $G_n$.
+It is easy to prove that $\simplex_e$ for $e$ an arc of $G_n$, and $\pm\simplex_t$ for $t$ a triangle of $G_n$ are associated to rays of $\DCZG[G_n]$ and are the only polytopes $\polytopeP$ associated to rays of $\DCZG[G_n]$ with $\dim\polytopeP \leq 2$.
 The hard task starts in dimension 3. \end{example}

 \begin{example} \textit{Bad candidates: wedge sum of multiple $K_4$}